All citizens require life skills to successfully function in the world today. Because life skills are not hereditary, they must be taught.

 We are always looking for volunteers to assist us as we support, encourage and assist homeless people, to improve their life chances, by equipping them with skills to sustain tenancies, employment and integration into the wider community.

-Our lifeskills centre opens at 9am each weekday and if you can spare a few hours to help us in sorting basic problems and trying to equip people with basic life skills, then why not consider volunteering with us.
+Our lifeskills centre opens at 8am each weekday and if you can spare a few hours to help us trying to equip people with basic life-skills, then why not consider volunteering with us.

 Copyright 2021.
 All Rights Reserved - Site designed and maintained by Whitechapel Mission staff